Cook Brooks Johnson PLLC

 - Assist clients with the formation of new businesses and joint ventures.

 - Assist business clients with financings, mergers, acquisitions, restructurings and the redemption and admissions of new stakeholders.

-- Design succession plans for private businesses.
+- Design succession plans.

 - Design plans to protect personal and family assets.